 Moreover, you are less likely to contribute productively to solving problems — and more likely to oppose other people’s ideas.

-The people you are projecting your anger to are likely to become defensive, scared, or even feel hurt.
+The people you are projecting your anger to will usually become defensive, scared, or hurt.

-As a result, people are less likely to contact you in case of an emergency — even if you objectively are the best person to solve the problem.
+As a result, people may hesitate to contact you in case of an emergency — even if you objectively are the best person to solve the problem.

 Ginny is a project manager at a software development company.